mantidproject/mantid/dev-docs/source/MVPTutorial/Mocking.rst

 =====================

 The view should be so simple that it does not require testing.
-However, the presenter contains logic and should therefore be tested.
-When testing the presenter we do not want to create the actual GUI, instead we just want to ensure that the correct calls are made, this is done via mocking see `unittest docs
+However, the Presenter contains logic and should therefore be tested.
+When testing the Presenter we do not want to create the actual GUI, instead we just want to ensure that the correct calls are made, this is done via mocking see `unittest docs
 <https://docs.python.org/3/library/unittest.mock-examples.html>`_ for